mwndl/finapp_api/readme.md

 ## Description

 Finapp is a financial management application that allows users to organize their investments into "fund boxes" (goal-based savings or investment buckets).
-The project is built with Spring Boot on the backend and is designed to integrate with a frontend (e.g., React Native).
-Users can manage deposits, track financial goals, and collaborate with others on shared goals.
+The project is built with Spring Boot on the backend and is designed to integrate with a mobile app.
+Users can manage deposits and track financial goals.

 ## Features